L. Francis Cissna

 Lee Francis Cissna (born July 5, 1966) is an American lawyer and government official who served as Director of United States Citizenship and Immigration Services from 2017 to 2019.
 Prior to assuming that role, he was the Director of Immigration Policy in the Office of Policy of the U.S. Department of Homeland Security.

 Early life and education

 Cissna is the son of a Peruvian immigrant.
-He graduated from Massachusetts Institute of Technology with a Bachelor of Science (B.S.) in physics and political science.
-He also attended Columbia University and obtained a Master of Arts (M.A.) in international affairs, as well as Georgetown University Law Center, where he received his Juris Doctor (J.D.).
+He graduated from Massachusetts Institute of Technology with a B.S. in physics and political science.
+He also attended Columbia University and obtained an M.A. in international affairs, as well as Georgetown University Law Center, where he received his Juris Doctor.

 Career

 Public sector

 Cissna worked at the U.S. Department of State, serving as a U.S. Foreign Service Officer stationed in Port-au-Prince, Haiti and Stockholm, Sweden.
 He also worked in the Office of the Chief Counsel under U.S. Citizenship and Immigration Services.

 Cissna also served on the staff of Senator Chuck Grassley.

 Cissna was the Director of Immigration Policy in the Office of Policy of the U.S. Department of Homeland Security, where he created and administered policy focused on immigration benefits programs, including with respect to temporary workers and immigrants.
 He was also Chair of the OECD Working Party on Migration.